interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/test_steps/validate_sharing_operational_intent_but_with_invalid_interuss_data.md

 # Validate flight sharing invalid data test step

 This step verifies that a created flight is shared properly per ASTM F3548-21 by querying the DSS for flights in the area of the flight intent, and then retrieving the details from the USS if the operational intent reference is found.
-See `validate_shared_operational_intent` in [test_steps.py](invalid_op_test_steps.py).
+See `expect_shared_with_invalid_data` in invalid_op_test_steps.py.

 ## DSS responses check